bblfsh/documentation/alternatives.md

 as a non-goal of Kythe.

-At the same time, since Babelfish only processes one file at a time, it cannot resolve symbolic references in the code, while the goal of Kythe project is to provide that information with very high accuracy.
+At the same time, since Babelfish only processes one file at a time, it cannot resolve symbolic references in the code, while the goal of the Kythe project is to provide that information with very high accuracy.

 Kythe requires: